subzeroz35/subzeroz35/README.md

 ## 😄 Daily Quotes 😄

-_**Thus, the struggle for peace includes the struggle for freedom and justice for the masses of all countries.**_
+_**The philosophy of the school room in one generation will be the philosophy of government in the next.**_

-Arthur Henderson
+Abraham Lincoln